AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 [Jukebox](https://openai.com/blog/jukebox/): a neural net that generates music, including rudimentary singing, as raw audio in a variety of genres and artist styles.
 We’re releasing the model weights and code, along with a tool to explore the generated samples.

+[AudioLM](https://google-research.github.io/seanet/audiolm/examples/): by Google for high-quality audio generation with long-term consistency.

 * text-to-Speech

+VALL-E (neural codec language model) based on Meta's EnCodec, trained for speech-synthesis capabilities on the audio library LibriLight which contains 60,000 hours of English language speech from more than 7,000 speakers, curated from LibriVox.
+It can allegedly simulate anyone’s voice with 3 seconds of audio input.

 [nvidia Riva](https://www.nvidia.com/en-us/ai-data-science/products/riva/) is a GPU-accelerated automatic speech recognition (ASR) SDK for building fully customizable, real-time conversational AI pipelines and deploying them in clouds, in data centers, at the edge, or on embedded devices.

-[AudioLM](https://google-research.github.io/seanet/audiolm/examples/): by Google for high-quality audio generation with long-term consistency.

 #### Audio-to-text

 Shazam and google search using Discrete FFT fast fourier transforms for audio classsification

 #### Audio to Midi